cubernetes/42_minishell/README.md

 - 🟩 Error redirection using `2>` and `2>>`
 - 🟩 inheriting and respecting of umask (tho you can't change it :P)
 - 🟩 assignment words (basic implementation, not allowed with non-assignment-words)
+    - try `A=1 B=2 C=3 ; declare -p A B C`
 - 🟥 heredocs in the history

 ## 🟩 Notable implementation details
 - 🟩 optional(!) garbage collection with custom(!) contexts
-- 🟩 use of hashtables (`fnv-1a`)
+- 🟩 use of hashtables (`fnv-1a` hash algorithm)
-- 🟩 0-declaration (reverse-)iterators for the circular deques (besides hashtable the only datastructure being used)
+- 🟩 0-declaration iterators for the circular deques (the main datastructure)
 - 🟩 ft_getopt (including `+` options) (try `declare -prxxx +x +r -xrpxprpxp -- VAR=1 X`)
 - 🟩 LL(1) grammar and parser
 - 🟩 AST with tagged unions
 - 🟩 generic deque implementation using tagged unions
-- 🟩 custom implementation of mktemp (for heredoc tmp files) using `/dev/urandom`
+- 🟩 functions similar to mktemp, gethostname, getpid, getuid, getusername, getumask
 - 🟩 Not inheriting IFS to prevent exploits

 # 🟩 Generate locale-specific whitespace